|Price||Each macaron is $3.25 when the average online is $2.10. Fair since it includes shipping, and other websites don't.|

 From this form, you can select a "ship date".
 Good point, for those who want to order now and ship later, for a baby shower or a wedding.
 There is also a "plan an event" page that helps you through the process.

-Another good thing to mention, the Macaron Bar in Ohio offer baking classes (if you're not in Ohio, Pastreez offer Virtual Classes with French chefs here).
+Another good thing to mention, the Macaron Bar in Ohio offer baking classes (if you're not in Ohio, Pastreez offers Virtual Classes with French chefs).

 During the order process, after "adding to cart", the website actually sends you straight to checkout.
 There is no cart page.
 This makes it difficult to keep shopping and see your cart anytime.